Anthony Pilla, longtime Cleveland bishop, dies at 88 - WHIZ News

-CLEVELAND (AP) — A former bishop who led the Diocese of Cleveland for 25 years has died.
+CLEVELAND (AP) — A retired bishop who led the Diocese of Cleveland for 25 years has died.

 Anthony Pilla, a Cleveland native, died Tuesday at his home, the diocese announced.
 A cause of death was not disclosed, and church officials said funeral plans would be announced at a later date.
 He was 88.